Elevated Brownies Recipe | Download for FREE!

 Tummy Troubles

-When a patient says, “Edibles don’t work for me,” gastrointestinal issues like inflammatory or irritable bowel syndrome could be the issue.
+When a patient says, “edibles don’t work on me,” gastrointestinal issues like inflammatory or irritable bowel syndrome could be the issue.

-Endocannabinoid deficiency syndrome could be the cause of IBS.
+Interestingly enough, endocannabinoid deficiency syndrome could be the cause of irritable bowel syndrome or various other digestive system complications.

 If your body doesn’t digest food well, it is unlikely to absorb THC well either.

-If you’ve only thought, “Edibles don’t work for me” a couple of times and tend to fall asleep not too long after consuming one, it is possible that it just didn’t kick in before you went to bed.
+Why don’t cannabis edibles work on me?
+If you’ve only thought, “edibles don’t work for me” a couple of times and tend to fall asleep not too long after consuming one, it is possible that it just didn’t kick in before you went to bed.

-It can take your body between 30 minutes and 2 hours (in some cases, even up to 3 hours) to process the THC in your system.
+Cannabis edibles can take between 30 minutes and 2 hours (in some cases even up to 3 hours) to be processed in your body.
+In other words, you have to be patients when it comes to consuming edibles!

-Don’t feel too disappointed; there are other great cannabis options!
+Don’t feel too disappointed, there are other great cannabis options!
+So why don’t edibles work for me?

 It might take a bit of experimenting to find the method of cannabis consumption that works best for you – but hey, that’s super fun.

-• Sublingual mints, suckers, and other candies: A tastier sublingual option is similar to an edible, but instead of you swallowing it, the body absorbs the cannabinoids through the soft tissues of your mouth.
+• Sublingual mints, suckers, and other candies: A tastier sublingual option is similar to an edible, but instead of being swallowed, it’s sucked on and absorbed through the soft tissues of your mouth.
 Sublingual options, like tinctures or mints, take about 15 minutes to kick in and the effects fade away more quickly than a traditional edible.

 • Transdermal patches and topicals: When a cannabis product for the skin is described as “transdermal,” that means that the THC it contains enters your body directly through your skin and can produce psychoactive effects.
 Patches and topicals that are not transdermal provide pain and inflammation relief but do not get you high.
 Topicals and patches are perfect for targeted pain relief.

-• Suppositories: Cannabis suppositories, which you can insert into either the vagina or anus, release THC into the thin tissue of your body while they melt.
+• Suppositories: Cannabis suppositories, which are inserted into the vagina or anus, release THC into the thin tissue of your body while they melt.
 Suppositories are known to be a highly effective way to receive cannabis medicine.

 Exercise Caution and Explore Your Options